 Thomas Harland emigrated from England to America in 1773 and established his shop the same year in Norwich, Connecticut where he remained until his death in 1807.
 He is best known for his clocks, some of the finest made in Connecticut.
-Harland employed an unusually large number of journeymen and apprentices, including Daniel Burnap, Benjamin Hanks, William Cleveland, Nathaniel Shipman, Ezra Dodge and Jedediah Baldwin (watches signed by Jedediah Baldwin and Nathaniel Shipman are recorded).
-Few of his watches survive.
+Harland employed an unusually large number of journeymen and apprentices, including Daniel Burnap, Benjamin Hanks, William Cleveland, Nathaniel Shipman, Ezra Dodge and Jedediah Baldwin (watches signed by Jedediah Baldwin and Nathaniel Shipman are recorded); a good indication of the large size of his operation.
+Few of Harland watches survive.
 One is in the Winterthur Museum, another was in the Time Museum and sold when the collection was liquidated in 2004, and this example was located in St. Johns, Newfoundland, Canada.

 At the time of his death, the Connecticut Gazette announced: "Died at Norwich, Mr. Thomas Harland, aged 72, Goldsmith; he is said to have made the first watch ever manufactured in America" (Hoopes, 87)

-This watch is signed on the movement "Thomas Harland No 716" and was likely made in Norwich in 1793 or 1794.
-Compared with other watches from the period, it was inexpensively made to appeal to the middle class who had limited discretionary income.
+This watch is signed on the movement "Thomas Harland No 716" and was likely made or finished in Norwich around 1793 or 1794.
+It was inexpensively made to appeal to the middle class who had limited discretionary income.
 The movement has a verge escapement, three-arm uncut steel balance, and cast balance table.
 The enamel dial was replaced sometime in the 19th century.
 The letter "D" is stamped on the back plate beneath the balance foot for the (unidentified) movement ébauche / frame maker.

-The well made engine-turned counselor case, although a brilliant silver in appearance, was entirely constructed of copper, zinc and nickel (with just a trace of lead and silver) and therefore kept the cost of the watch to a minimum.
-Consumers were aware that hallmarks were important trade information and that possibly explains the abundance of Sterling-like marks found on this rare American-made case.
+The well made double-bottomed case, although a brilliant silver in appearance, was constructed mainly of copper, zinc and nickel (with traces of lead, gold, chromium, iron & tin) and therefore kept the cost of the watch to a minimum.
+Consumers were aware that hallmarks were important trade information and that possibly explains the abundance of Sterling-like marks found on this early American-made case.
+It's also possible that the buyer desired silver-like marks in the watch case similar to the demand that exists for knock-off labels today.
 The case maker's initials "AN" is likely Andrew Norton of Goshen, Connecticut (1765-1838).

 Historically, watches were extremely expensive and therefore a luxury item that only the rich could afford.
 Although owning a watch was still uncommon at the time this watch was made, competition and manufacturing efficiency was driving down prices and making them affordable for the first time to the growing middle class.
-This watch, having low finish quality and lacking a precious metal case, was likely one of the least expensive watches that Harland made and sold.
-However, it kept good time, looked great and no-doubt was proudly worn for many years.
+This watch, having low finish quality and lacking a precious metal case, was surely one of the least expensive that Harland offered for sale.
+However, it kept good time, looked great and no-doubt was proudly worn by its owner for many years.

 References and recommended reading: